A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 7.3.
 Recommended brewing methods:

-Half a teaspoon of fresh grated turmeric rhizome or powder is added to a cup of water or milk, simmered for 10 minutes, filtered, and consumed.
+I. Half a teaspoon of fresh grated turmeric rhizome or powder is added to a cup of water or milk.

 Add a pinch of pepper powder for better absorption of turmeric.
 It is best consumed warm in the morning (made with water) and at night (made with milk to promote good sleep).